akaMiWP/akaMiWP/README.md

 ### 👋 Hi there!
 You can call me Michael

 I'm a full-time iOS software engineer with a deep passion for Web3 technology.
 While my primary role is as an iOS developer, I also have experience as a full-stack Ethereum blockchain developer.
-I hold an EVM Chain Certification from Alchemy University, where I gained expertise in blockchain cryptography, Ethereum node APIs, smart contract development, and Solidity.
+I hold an EVM Chain Certification from Alchemy University, where I gained expertise in blockchain cryptography, Ethereum node APIs, smart contract development.
+In addition, I get certified by Ackee Blockchain in developing Solana program by using Anchor framework

 🌍 **Location:** Bangkok, Thailand